jackrusher/dotemacs/README.md

 where the user presses `delete`.

 To find everything that matches in the current buffer, check out `occur`, which is bound to `M-s-o`.
-It's worth perusing the documentation of occur, as it's quite powerful and can be made to do interesting things using the _universal argument_.
+It's worth perusing the occur's documentation, as it's quite powerful and can be made to do interesting things using the [_universal argument_](https://irreal.org/blog/?p=1613).

 For searching across multiple files, [ag](https://github.com/Wilfred/ag.el) provides a simple interface